copasetickid/draftsman/README.md

 -  Provides API for storing drafts of creations, updates, and destroys.
 -  A max of one draft per record (via `belongs_to` association).
--  Does not store drafts for updates that don't change anything.
 -  Allows you to specify attributes (by inclusion or exclusion) that must change for a draft to be stored.
 -  Ability to query drafts based on the current drafted item, or query all